apollosolutions/retail-supergraph/README.md

 ## Disclaimer

-The code in this repository is experimental and has been provided for reference purposes only.
-Community feedback is welcome but this project may not be supported in the same way that repositories in the official [Apollo GraphQL GitHub organization](https://github.com/apollographql) are.
+The code in this repository is for reference purposes only.
+Community feedback is welcome but this project is not supported in the same way that repositories in the official [Apollo GraphQL GitHub organization](https://github.com/apollographql) are.
 If you need help you can file an issue on this repository, [contact Apollo](https://www.apollographql.com/contact-sales) to talk to an expert, or create a ticket directly in Apollo Studio.